 Ruben, speaker, trainer and nonprofit leadership consultant has an accomplished a 30+ year career as a nonprofit leader with practical experience in, and solid understanding of, a diverse range of management, program development and service delivery applications.
 He has a passion for working with and advocating on behalf of older adults and has a natural ability of providing instruction and training for adult learners.
-For the past 11+ years he has been employed as a Senior Resident Services Manager at the King County Housing Authority.
+Ruben is a certified trainer with the National Resource Center on LGBT Aging.
+In February 2017, he was hired as the Director of Resident Services for SHAG Senior Housing.
+Previously, Ruben served for 12 years as a Senior Resident Services Manager at the King County Housing Authority.

 Marsha Botzer has served the LGBTQ and progressive communities for over 40 years, as a founding member of Equality Washington, and on boards of Pride Foundation, Safe Schools, Lambert House, Seattle Counseling Service and the World Professional Association for Transgender Health.
 A founding member of Equal Rights Washington, a past co-chair of Seattle’s LBGT Commission, Marsha served as co-chair of The National LGBTQ Task Force in 2005-6, 2009-10, and as Chair of the Action Fund in 2015.
 She is a founding member of Out In Front Leadership Project, founded Seattle’s internationally known Ingersoll Gender Center, and served as a national co-chair of the 2008 Obama Pride Campaign.